KaushikKC/Micro-Gift/README.md

 Morph Gift is a decentralized gift-giving platform built on blockchain technology that allows users to send USDT-based gift vouchers to anyone, anywhere in the world.
 The platform combines the joy of gift-giving with the security and transparency of blockchain technology.

-## 🌟 Features
+## Features

 ### Core Functionalities

-- **🎯 Single Gift Creation**: Send individual gift vouchers with personalized messages
+- **Single Gift Creation**: Send individual gift vouchers with personalized messages
-- **📦 Batch Gift Creation**: Send up to 10 gifts simultaneously to multiple recipients
+- **Batch Gift Creation**: Send up to 10 gifts simultaneously to multiple recipients
-- **💰 USDT Integration**: All gifts are denominated in USDT (1-5 USDT per gift)
+- **USDT Integration**: All gifts are denominated in USDT (1-5 USDT per gift)
-- **⏰ Time-Limited Vouchers**: 30-day expiration period for gift redemption
+- **Time-Limited Vouchers**: 30-day expiration period for gift redemption
-- **🔄 Refund System**: Automatic refund capability after voucher expiration
+- **Refund System**: Automatic refund capability after voucher expiration
-- **📱 Mobile-First Design**: Responsive UI optimized for all devices
+- **Mobile-First Design**: Responsive UI optimized for all devices
-- **🎨 Beautiful Animations**: Confetti effects and smooth transitions
+- **Beautiful Animations**: Confetti effects and smooth transitions

 ### User Experience